joyearnaud/hominem/content/posts/en/api-management.md

 ##### API's workshop

-`collaborative session for continuous improvement`
+`Collaborative session for continuous improvement`

 A workshop is a collaborative session in which a group of stakeholders, such as developers, architects, product owners, and business analysts, come together to explore, design, and develop APIs.
 Workshops can take place at various stages of the API lifecycle, from ideation to deployment and maintenance.